- Published On: July 14, 2020

 Buying and taking delivery of organic manure

-Regardless of which manure source you choose, shop around.
+No matter which manure source you choose, shop around.
 Always get a second quote on price because you can leverage that for negotiation.

-It’s always best to take a sample and do an analysis when the manure is being delivered.
+It’s always best to take a sample and do an analysis when the manure is delivered.
 Invite the seller to be onsite with you.
 If the results are markedly different than expected, you can and should negotiate for a lower price.

 Storing organic manure